 Day 8: Villa Barrancoli (Northern Sierra de Barahuco) Dominican Republic.
 A full day will be spent in this area, especially focusing on species that cannot easily be seen (or at all) elsewhere on the island, like the shy La Selle Thrush, White-fronted Quail-Dove, Hispaniolan Trogon, Narrow-billed Tody (that replaces Broad-billed Tody at higher elevations), Hispaniolan Pewee, Western Chat-Tanager, and White-winged and Green-tailed Warblers.
 The latter two “warbler” species are now classified in an endemic family to the island, the Hispaniolan Tanagers!
 A second night will be spent at Villa Barrancoli, the best location to access the higher elevation species.

-Day 9: To the Southern Sierra de Barahuco (Dominican Republic).
+Day 9: Sierra de Barahuco to Pedernales (Dominican Republic).
 On this day we will descend the road from the highpoints of Villa Barrancoli in order to be able to bird middle and lower elevations on this and the next day.
 One of our targets within the pine forests on the south slope, will be the distinct Hispaniolan Crossbill.
 Other targets at lower sites will include Hispaniolan Parakeet, Broad-billed Tody, Antillean Piculet, Hispaniolan Woodpecker, Antillean Mango, Vervain Hummingbird (the world’s second smallest bird), Hispaniolan Parakeet, Hispaniolan Parrot, Hispaniolan Pewee, White-necked Crow, Antillean Euphonia, Hispaniolan Oriole, Antillean Siskin, and Greater Antilliean Bullfinch.
 There is a lot of overlap between this day and the next, but it is highly likely that two days will be needed to find many of the endemic targets.
-Night in a hotel in the town of Barahona.
+Night in a hotel in the town of Pedernales.

 Day 12: Las Haitises National Park (Dominican Republic).
 This park is on the itinerary for one of the toughest of all the endemics, the Ridgway’s Hawk.
 This is one of the only places to see the bird on the island in recent times, and even then we will require some luck.
 The park comprises of mangroves and limestone-based lowland broadleaf forest.
 While searching for the hawk, we’ll be on the lookout for other species like, Antillean Palm-Swift, Antillean Mango, Antillean Piculet, Stolid Flycatcher, Black-whiskered Vireo, White-necked Crow, the must-see Palmchat, and Yellow-faced Grassquit.
 By this point thought, we may have seen many of the birds in the park aside from the hawk!